Italy Driving Guide 2021

 Avoid using the horn in built-up areas, especially during hours of darkness.
 As a general rule, it must only be used to warn other motorists of your presence.

-Before driving off onto Italian roads, make sure you have the following essentials on board – it is a legal requirement:
+Before driving off onto Italian roads, make sure you have the following essentials on board – it is a requirement:

 - Warning triangle